erwinel/sn_typings_server_scoped/README.md

 ## Push Submodule Updates to Origin

+The following example shows how to commit changes you've made changes in the submodule for `sn_typings_server_scoped` and commit the revision to the parent repository.

-In the following examples, the submodule exists at `./types/snc`.
+This example assumes that the current working directory is the root of the parent repository, and the submodule exists at `./types/snc`.

 ```sh
 cd types/snc